wsanter/npm-based-frontend-workflow/README.md

 ## Styleguide Generators

+- [postcss-style-guide](https://github.com/morishitter/postcss-style-guide) PostCSS plugin to generate a style guide automatically.
+CSS comments will be parsed through Markdown and displayed in a generated HTML document.
 - [markdown-styleguide-generator](https://github.com/emiloberg/markdown-styleguide-generator) Will search all your (s)css files for comments and generate a single page html styleguide.
 - [styledown](https://github.com/styledown/styledown) Markdown-based styleguide generator.
 - [kss-node](https://github.com/kss-node/kss-node) To get you up and running quickly, a style guide generator is included that can be used from the command line.
 It parses stylesheets and spits out a set of static HTML files.